cdktf/cdktf-provider-upcloud/docs/storage.java.md

 If set to true, provider will attempt to resize partition and filesystem when the size of the storage changes.

 Please note that before the resize attempt is made, backup of the storage will be taken.
 If the resize attempt fails, the backup will be used to restore the storage and then deleted.
-If the resize attempt succeeds, backup will be kept (unless delete_autoresize_backup option is set to true).
+If the resize attempt succeeds, backup will be kept (unless `delete_autoresize_backup` option is set to true).
 Taking and keeping backups incure costs.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.9.1/docs/resources/storage#filesystem_autoresize Storage#filesystem_autoresize}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.10.0/docs/resources/storage#filesystem_autoresize Storage#filesystem_autoresize}

 ---

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-upcloud.storage.Storage.Initializer.parameter.id"></a>

-- *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.9.1/docs/resources/storage#id Storage#id}.

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

----

 ##### `import`<sup>Optional</sup> <a name="import" id="@cdktf/provider-upcloud.storage.Storage.Initializer.parameter.import"></a>

-- *Type:* <a href="#@cdktf/provider-upcloud.storage.StorageImport">StorageImport</a>
+- *Type:* com.hashicorp.cdktf.IResolvable OR java.util.List<<a href="#@cdktf/provider-upcloud.storage.StorageImport">StorageImport</a>>

 import block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.9.1/docs/resources/storage#import Storage#import}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.10.0/docs/resources/storage#import Storage#import}

+---

+##### `labels`<sup>Optional</sup> <a name="labels" id="@cdktf/provider-upcloud.storage.Storage.Initializer.parameter.labels"></a>

+- *Type:* java.util.Map<java.lang.String, java.lang.String>

+User defined key-value pairs to classify the storage.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.10.0/docs/resources/storage#labels Storage#labels}

 ---